fieserWolF/dissector/README.md

 ## Future plans

-- maybe: implement full GUI
+- maybe: implement other architectures

 Any help and support in any form is highly appreciated.